wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 A CAPTCHA is a type of challenge-response test used in computing as an attempt to ensure that the response is generated by a person.
 The term CAPTCHA is an acronym based on the word "capture" and standing for Completely Automated Public Turing test to tell Computers and Humans Apart.

-= What is the difference between Sweet Captcha and other CAPTCHAs? =
+= What is the difference between Sweet CAPTCHA and other CAPTCHAs? =

-Sweet Captcha is designed to be easy for users and complex for spammers!
+Sweet CAPTCHA is designed to be easy for users and complex for spammers!
-Enjoy a designed, illustrated CAPTCHA and forget about the unattractive skewed words and digits you are used to.
+Enjoy a designed, illustrated CAPTCHA and forget about the unattractive skewed words and digits you are used to

-= Does Sweet Captcha require flash? =
+= Does Sweet CAPTCHA works with Flash? =

 No!
-Sweet Captcha doesn't require flash, which makes is compatible with PCs, mobiles, tablets and more.
+Sweet CAPTCHA doesn't require flash, which makes is compatible with PCs, mobiles, tablets and more

 = What browsers supports your CAPTCHA? =

-Sweet Captcha works in all modern browsers such as Chrome, Internet Explorer, Firefox, Safari, Opera and more
+Sweet CAPTCHA works in all modern browsers such as Chrome, Internet Explorer, Firefox, Safari, Opera and more

-= Is Sweet Captcha FREE? =
+= Is Sweet CAPTCHA FREE? =

 Yes!

-= Does Sweet Captcha run on mobile devices ? =
+= Does Sweet CAPTCHA run on mobile devices ? =

-Sure, Sweet Captcha runs on iPhones, iPads and Android devices.
+Sure, Sweet CAPTCHA runs on iPhones, iPads and Android devices

 = Where can I find a sample of your CAPTCHA? =

-Check out our [screenshots](http://wordpress.org/extend/plugins/sweetcaptcha-revolutionary-free-captcha-service/screenshots/) or visit [our website](http://www.sweetcapthca.com) to try Sweet Captcha yourself.
+Check out our [screenshots](http://wordpress.org/extend/plugins/sweetcaptcha-revolutionary-free-captcha-service/screenshots/) or visit [our website](http://www.sweetcapthca.com) to try Sweet CAPTCHA yourself.

-= Can I choose a language for my Sweet Captcha? =
+= Can I choose a language for my Sweet CAPTCHA? =

 Yes!
-When you install the Sweet Captcha plugin, choose your desire language from more than 17 languages.
+When you install the Sweet CAPTCHA plugin, choose your desire language from more than 17 languages.

-= I cannot find my language on Sweet Captcha translations.
+= I cannot find my language on Sweet CAPTCHA translations.
 What can I do? =

-All Sweet Captcha translations are contributed by users just like you ;-) So, if you want to translate Sweet CATPCHA to your language, just drop us a line at support@sweetcaptcha.com
+All Sweet CAPTCHA translations are contributed by users just like you ;-) So, if you want to translate Sweet CATPCHA to your language, just drop us a line at support@sweetcaptcha.com

 = Do you have any other questions? =